yasenstar/ArchiMate_SABSA/02_Rationale_of_Alignment/README.md

 ## 02.5 Vendor Neutrality

-The ArchiMate diagrams featured in this guide document and realted models have been created usin gthe free Archi® modeling tool.
+The ArchiMate diagrams featured in this guide document and realted models have been created using the free Archi® modeling tool.

 ---